Tallulah (DJ): Return to London

 At the end of the 1970s, Tallulah was involved in the brief roller disco craze where he DJ'ed at the Electric Ballroom in Camden Town on a Tuesday night, which was the gay night.
-Unfortunately it all turned nasty: 'There was a similar black disco in Shepherd's Bush and gangs started coming down to us because we were just frothy.
+Tallulah later said: "There was a similar black disco in Shepherd's Bush and gangs started coming down to us because we were just frothy.
 They had to put a cage at the entrance, where people were searched.
 One night a guy jumped on the stage and held a knife to my neck.
-Then I had a fire extinguisher thrown at me.'
+Then I had a fire extinguisher thrown at me."

-In the early hours of the morning on August 16, 1980, Tallulah, having finished DJing for the evening at 3:00 am, decided to go for a drink at the Spanish Rooms [an unlicensed bar] at 18 Denmark Place, London, where a party was being held.
+In the early hours of the morning on 16 August 1980, Tallulah, having finished DJing for the evening at 3:00 am, decided to go for a drink at the Spanish Rooms [an unlicensed bar] at 18 Denmark Place, London, where a party was being held.
 He arrived just after the Fire Brigade arrived and witnessed the fire that claimed the lives of 37 people and injured many more.

 On 13 November 1983, Tallulah opened his own club night, Circus Circus, at Studio Valbonne in Kingly Street, Soho, London.
-Many celebrities attended the opening night including Steve Strange, April Ashley, Yvette the Conqueror, Vikki de Lambray, and Stephen Luscombe of Blancmange.
+Many celebrities attended the opening night including Steve Strange, April Ashley, Yvette the Conqueror and Vicky de Lambray.

-In late 1983, Tallulah suggested to Iain Williams that Williams should record a dance version of the song ‘Love is Suicide,’ which Williams had composed.
-Williams took heed of Tallulah’s suggestion and, in January 1984, recorded the track at Trident Studios with Hans Zimmer and guitarist Alan Murphy.
-The story of how it all came together, and Tallulah’s involvement, is recounted in the 2020 article, ‘The Story of a Song.’
+In late 1983, Tallulah suggested to Iain Williams that Williams should record a dance version of the song 'Love is Suicide', which Williams had composed.
+Williams took heed of Tallulah's suggestion and, in January 1984, recorded the track at Trident Studios with Hans Zimmer and guitarist Alan Murphy.
+The story of how it came together, and Tallulah's involvement, is recounted in the 2020 article, 'The Story of a Song'.

 In 1990, Tallulah was featured alongside Boy George and Leigh Bowery in the Jesus Loves You 7-minute film short Generations of Love directed by Baillie Walsh.
 The film was shot in and around Soho, London, and was produced to promote Jesus Loves You’s single of the same name.
-The short film gives an intriguing snapshot into London’s Soho nightlife during 1990 (still hungover from the late-1980s) by way of capturing the bustling local outdoor streets, and the inside of long-gone amusement arcades and porn cinemas.
+The short film gives an intriguing snapshot into London's Soho nightlife during 1990 (still hungover from the late-1980s) by way of capturing the bustling local outdoor streets, and the inside of long-gone amusement arcades and porn cinemas.
 Tallulah, in a wig, plays the role of a straight office-type punter, looking for a quick trick, who ends up pulling a transvestite hooker.
 They visit a Soho porn cinema, where business is dealt.
 Boy George appears in the film briefly both in drag and as himself.
-The film has a classic early Andy Warholesque feel to it.